-The province of Utrecht spans 155,400 hectares and consists of 26 municipalities with a joint population of 1,3200,000.
+The province of Utrecht spans 155,400 hectares and consists of 26 municipalities with a joint population of 1,36 million.
 Utrecht is the oldest and smallest province in the Netherlands and is also one of the most densely populated.

 Utrecht is a leading international region, able to claim the highest gross domestic product per capita and the highest-educated population in the Netherlands.
 In fact, the European Commission named Utrecht one of Europe's most competive regions.